jessepav/lacygoill-wiki-backup/vim/highlighting.md

 So  maybe Vim  defines  a normal  terminal  as  a terminal  with  a limited  (!= non-existant) palette.

+## ?

+If we do:

+    :colo elflord
+    :colo seoul256

+The `Identifier` HG becomes bold.
+As a result, variable names in VimL are bold.
+It has nothing to do with our colorscheme customizations.
+It has nothing to do with seoul256.

+I think it has to do with `$VIMRUNTIME/syntax/syncolor.vim:37`.

+We can get back a normal `Identifier` HG, by reloading seoul256:

+    :colo elflord
+    :colo seoul256
+    :colo seoul256

+Understand what happens.

+## ?

+Document that it  seems that the special  color value `bg` is  only available if the Normal HG has its `ctermbg` attribute set.
+It's probably  the same thing  for `fg`: the Normal  HG must have  its `ctermfg` attribute set.

+Make sure it's true.

+MWE:

+    :colo elflord
+    :hi EndOfBuffer ctermfg=bg
+    E420: BG color unknown ~

+It doesn't matter whether you start Vim or gVim.
+It seems only `ctermbg` matters, not `guibg` (weird...).

 ## 'bg'

 What's the effect of setting `'background'`?